 The sleek, contemporary kitchen is the convivial heart of the house, extensively equipped with all the latest high-tech kitchen wizardry.
 There's a breakfast bar for casual dining, a contemporary, recessed log burner for additional winter warmth and a state-of-the-art Everhot range oven.
 At one end, an oval dining table seating 12 sits in the elegant curve of the house graced by a striking antique chandelier overhead.

 The impressive drawing room is incredibly light and spacious with three fabulous ceiling height windows and a log fire for winter evenings.
 A cosy study provides a quiet spot for catching up with a few emails and a second sitting room with log burner provides a comfy spot to read or watch films.
-If preferred, the study can also be transformed into a very atmospheric dining room with round dining table for 12 guests.

 The house is fully-equipped with all mod-cons including Wi-Fi throughout the ground floor and an iPod operated, integral sound system, a large flat screen television in the sitting room complete with Sky, surround sound, DVD player and extensive DVD library.